diego-aslz/diego-aslz.github.io/_posts/2017-05-28-what-the-heck-is-a-12-factor-app.md

 In general, I find these rules easy to follow.
 You usually get most of them for free.
-I bet most developers/engineers already follow them without even knowing they were in a list called __The 12-Factor__ (my case).
+I bet most developers/engineers already follow them without even knowing they are in a list called __The 12-Factor__ (my case).

-So here you have it, hope you find this useful.
+So here you have it, hope you find this useful!